Department of Justice is now the Department of Communities and Justice. Find out more >

 If an AVO is made for a specified period of time, the defendant may be able to apply for a new firearms licence 10 years after the date the Final AVO ends.
 They will need to show that they are a 'fit and proper person' to have a firearms licence.

 The defendant can apply to get their licence before the 10-year period expires if the Court revoked the AVO.
 For more information, see Varying (changing) or revoking (cancelling) an Apprehended Violence Order.

 If the AVO is made for an indefinite period of time, the defendant won't be able to apply for a new firearms licence unless the AVO is varied or revoked.

 An AVO may affect a defendant if they have, or want to apply for, a security licence.
 If the licence is a Class 1F or P1F (a licence which allows the licence holder to carry a firearm), they may not be able to work under that licence, because their firearms licence has been suspended or cancelled.A security licence may also be cancelled, or an application for a security licence rejected, if an AVO is made against the defendant and if the Commissioner of Police believes the defendant is not a 'fit and proper person' to hold a security licence.If a defendant breaches an AVO and is found guilty of that breach, their security licence may be cancelled, or an application for a security licence rejected, particularly if the breach involves assault, stalking or intimidation.

 By law, employers need to do a pre-employment check on some volunteers and people applying for jobs which involve children.
-This is called 'The Working With Children Check'.
-A person who has been convicted of certain offences is restricted from child-related employment.If a defendant is applying for a job that involves children and there is a Final AVO against them (where the AVO application was made by the police or another public official), the defendant's record will be considered by the employer.
-The record may affect the defendant's application for a job as he or she may be considered not eligible for child-related employment or volunteer work.
+This is called a Working With Children Check.
+A person who has been convicted of certain offences is restricted from child-related employment.If the defendant is applying for a job that involves children and there is a Final AVO against them (where the AVO application was made by the police or another public official), the defendant's record will be considered by the employer.
+The record may affect the defendant's application for a job as they may be considered ineligible for child-related employment or volunteer work.